Art

 Year 7

-In Years 7, 8 and 9 students will complete a series of projects each year.
-Each project will have a different theme and relevant artists and designers will be used to inspire students to create their own personal responses.
-A wide range of working practices will be covered including drawing, painting, printmaking, collage, sculpture, ceramics and computer art.
-There will be an emphasis on drawing throughout the course as this provides the foundations for all creative art activities.
+In Years 7, 8 and 9 students complete a series of projects each year.
+Each project has a different theme and relevant artists and designers are used to inspire students to create their own personal responses.
+A wide range of working practices are covered including drawing, painting, printmaking, collage, sculpture, ceramics and digital art.
+There is an emphasis on drawing throughout the course as this provides the foundations for all creative art activities.

 In Year 7 students work on the following projects: